All Episodes

 No.

-What I'm about to gonna show you something and then I'm gonna talk tell you about what experts say because this is actually a dangerous trend.
+Right, so I'm going to show you something, and then I'm going to tell you about what experts say.

-You know coffee enemas.
+You know, coffee animas.

 Yes.

-Right, so there are people who actually wake up the day to say, well, I can't do anything other than have coffee and instead of making a normal cap like other human beings, they just ingest it up their bottom.
+Right, so there are people who actually wake up the day to say, well, I can't do anything other than have coffee.

 See, I'm familiar with this because I think it was back in secondary school in my media class.

-Go back, go back for a sec.
+Go back for a sec.

-I don't remember why they decided to show us this one in particular, but sadly, I that is where I learned.
+I don't remember why they decided to show us this one in particular, but sadly, that is where I learned.

-That's one of them.
+People that's one of them.

-That's the only one we can see.
+That's the only one that's not.

 That's our message.